Board of Directors

 In March 2022 WisconsinEye founding board member Margaret Farrow passed away.
 She served as chair for 15 years, continuing actively in that role until early 2022.
 Margaret was the key inspiration for creation of WisconsinEye, serving in 1999 as co-chair of a Legislature-Citizen committee exploring ways to make state government more accessible to citizens statewide.
 Her memory lives on in the day-to-day work of WisconsinEye.

 The board continues to evolve in response to the network’s mission and vision, technological change, and WisconsinEye’s place in the news and information arena.
-The board expanded in 2022 to achieve greater geographic, experiential and ethnic representation.
+The board is working to achieve greater geographic, experiential and ethnic representation.
 We welcome your suggestions and nominations.

 The current board includes: